Summary

 Engage

-Go to slide 6.
-After watching the highlight video, ask students to share what they noticed as they watched.
+After watching the highlight video, display slide 6.
+Ask students to share what they noticed as they watched.
 Use this as an opportunity to engage students’ prior knowledge about what is represented in a basketball game.
 As they share, write students’ observations on the board.

 Ask students what types of statistics are measured in a basketball game.
 Write students’ responses on the board.

-If they didn’t know the final score of the game, ask students what statistics they might use to figure it out.
+If they did not know the final score of the game, ask students what statistics they might use to figure it out.
 Write students’ responses on the board.

-After completing your discussion, tell students that they will continue learning about systems of equations by using what they know about basketball to explore the options for solving system of equations problems.
+After completing your discussion, tell students that they will continue learning about systems of equations by using what they know about basketball to explore the options for solving systems of equations problems.

 Ask students to consider what this information means and what the total score includes.
 Then, ask them to consider how, mathematically, they would express the difference in points.

-Go to slide 8.
+Display slide 9.
 Ask students what else they might consider related to the scores.
 For example, now that they know how many points each team scored, how might they break down the scores even further?

-Go to slide 9 to provide students with additional information about the second system of equations scenario.
-Ask them to take a few minutes to consider what new information they have been given and and what they have been asked to find.
+Transition through slides 10–11 to provide students with additional information about the second system of equations scenario.
+Ask them to take a few minutes to consider what new information they have been given and what they have been asked to find.

-Groups will use the new information to determine how many 2-pointers and how many 3-pointers the teams scored in total.
-Groups should create their new systems of equations on the same large paper/poster board.
+Groups will use the new information, in addition to the information given earlier, to determine how many 2-pointers and how many 3-pointers the teams scored in total.
+Groups should create their new systems of equations, label their variables, solve, and record their results on their handout as before.
+Groups should come up with equations that are equivalent to what is shown on the hidden slide 12.

 Have groups share their equations with the class, justifying how they set up their equations and solved them to determine the number of 2-point shots and the number of 3-point shots scored.
 Make sure groups each have the correct totals to use in determining the next system of equations.

-Display slide 10.
-As a class, discuss all the information that students have been given have solved for so-far.
+Display slide 13.
+As a class, discuss all the information that students have been given and have solved so far.
 Ask students to consider what else they might be able to find using this information.

 Have groups share their equations with the class, justifying how they set them up and solved them to determine the total number of 2-point and 3-point baskets scored by each team.